JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 the impossibility of translating anything articulated into impactful, actionable, and meaningfully measurable implementations.
 If this document came from any organization other than NIH it might be ignored.
-Instead, the awesome weight of NIH recommendations sets up the plausible scenario that many investigators (within and outside of NIH) will be guided by an incomplete, inaccurate, and dangerously misguided document.
+Instead, the awesome weight of NIH recommendations - which imply an equally awesome obligation to the community for productive criticism -  invites the plausible scenario that many investigators (within and outside of NIH) will be guided by an incomplete, inaccurate, and dangerously misguided document.

 To conclude that the SPDS is fundamentally flawed, consider these representative metrics copied verbatim from the document: